Carrooi/Node-Simq/README.md

 ## Source maps

 Less can also generate source maps with sass source maps syntax.
-If you want this function, you have to turn no debug mode for styles.
+If you want this function, you have to turn on debug mode for styles.

 `./config/setup.json`: